 We often talk about three being the magic number, so you won’t be surprised to learn that there are three stages of a presentation – the beginning, the middle and the end.
-But you know that already right?
-What you may not know though are the stages within each of those three sections and the key things to get right as you go through each section.
+But you know that already, right?
+What you may not know though are the stages within each of those three sections and the key things to get right as you go through each stage.

 That’s why, in our book “High-Performance Presentations”, we have outlined our unique Simply Amazing Structure (SAS) to help guide you through all the stages of a presentation whether it’s virtual or face to face.

 The beginning of a presentation contains two parts of our SAS – a little introduction and the WHY.
-These two sections don’t need to take up much time – in fact, we often suggest they don’t – but when you’ve finished, the audience will know why your presentation is relevant to them and why they want to listen to the middle and end of it.
+These two sections don’t need to take up much time – in fact, we often suggest they don’t!
+When you include these the audience will know why your presentation is relevant to them and why they want to listen to it all the way through.

-There is more detail on these sections in the blog “How to start a good presentation” So what we’ll do here is focus on the middle and end sections.
+There is more detail on the two beginning sections in the blog “How to start a good presentation” So we’ll share our top 3 tips here then focus on the middle and end sections.

 The bulk of the presentation time is likely to be spent in the middle section.
 In our unique SAS structure, the two sections we cover in the middle are the

-Scope out what you want to put in each section’s big picture, don’t go into detail yet until you have finished the whole SAS plan.
-In the book “High-Performance Presentations”, you’ll see that I recommend you complete the HOW before the WHAT when you are preparing the presentation.
+Scope out what you want to put in each WHAT section big picture, don’t go into detail yet until you have finished the whole SAS plan.
+In our book “High-Performance Presentations”, you’ll see that I recommend you complete the HOW before the WHAT when you are preparing the presentation.
 But, for now, let’s keep it simple and stick to the order in which we present the information.